aprilmaycodes/flask-skeleton-project-creator/README.md

 python skeleton.py
 ```

-- You will be prompted to enter a project name (camel_case).
+- You will be prompted to enter a project name (snake_case).
-- Then you will be prompted to enter the desired blueprints (camel_case, comma separated)
+- Then you will be prompted to enter the desired blueprints (snake_case, comma separated)
 - Finally, you will be prompted to enter the dependencies you want to include (watch your spelling).
 If you leave this blank, the defaults will be added to requirements.txt

 - Open your new project in our favorite code editor, activate the venv ( `venv\Scripts\activate` on windows) and then run